csampson/npr-api/README.md

 ## Installing

-Run `npm install` to grab the project dependencies.
 Run `docker-compose build` to build the `web` and `db` docker images (Node.js app and Redis, respectively).

 ## Running